algorithm-helper/algorithm-helper/content/categories/data-structures/trees/red-black-tree.md

     }

     /**
-     * Initializes an empty RedBlackTree.
+     * Initializes an empty RedBlackTreeMap.
      */
-    public RedBlackTree() {
+    public RedBlackTreeMap() {
         root = null;
     }

     /**
-     * Returns true if the RedBlackTree is empty, false otherwise.
+     * Returns true if the RedBlackTreeMap is empty, false otherwise.
      *
-     * @return true if the RedBlackTree is empty, false otherwise */ public boolean isEmpty() {
+     * @return true if the RedBlackTreeMap is empty, false otherwise */ public boolean isEmpty() {
         return root == null;
     }

     /**
-     * Returns the number of elements in the RedBlackTree.
+     * Returns the number of elements in the RedBlackTreeMap.
      *
-     * @return the number of elements in the RedBlackTree */ public int size() {
+     * @return the number of elements in the RedBlackTreeMap */ public int size() {
         return size(root);